 Dr. Joshua B. Cantor Scholar Award

-The BI-ISIG Executive Committee is pleased to announce the recipient of the 2017 Dr. Joshua B. Cantor Scholar Award is Kristen Dams-O’Connor, PhD.
+The BI-ISIG Executive Committee is pleased to recognize Anthony H. Lequerica, PhD, with the 2018 Dr. Joshua B. Cantor Scholar Award.
 This award was established in honor of Joshua Cantor, former ACRM and BI-ISIG member.
-To be selected as the awardee is to be recognized as a professional whose work embodies the spirit of Dr. Cantor’s endeavors and achievements, which aimed to provide solace, meaning, and hope to individuals with TBI.
-It is clear from Dr. Dams-O’Connor’s body of work and accomplishments that she shares this vision.
+To be selected for this award is to be recognized as a professional whose work embodies the spirit of Dr. Cantor’s endeavors and achievements, which aimed to provide solace, meaning, and hope to individuals with TBI.
+It is clear from Dr. Lequerica’s accomplishments and his body of work, including past collaborations with Dr. Cantor, that he shares this vision.

 The Cantor Scholar Award is presented by the Brain Injury Interdisciplinary Special Interest Group (BI-ISIG) to a BI-ISIG member in recognition of outstanding research that is judged to be a significant contribution to the field of brain injury rehabilitation.